ropolexi/deso-asset-balancer/README.md

 ## Contributing

 Contributions are welcome.
 Please open an issue or submit a pull request with improvements or bug fixes.

+# Disclaimer

+This software is provided **"as is"**, without any warranties or guarantees of any kind, whether express or implied.

+Cryptocurrency trading and investing involve significant financial risk.
+Market conditions, price volatility, liquidity, slippage, software bugs, network issues, or unexpected blockchain behavior may result in partial or complete loss of funds.

+By using this software, you acknowledge that:

+* You are solely responsible for all trades executed by the application.
+* You understand the risks associated with automated cryptocurrency trading.
+* You have tested the software and configured it appropriately for your use case.
+* You use this software entirely at your own risk.

+**The author(s) and contributors accept no liability for any financial losses, loss of funds, damages, or other consequences arising from the use or misuse of this software.** By using this project, you agree that all responsibility for its use rests solely with you.

 ## License